 On average a person spends 75 percent of sleep time in Stages I through IV.
 Once in Stage IV, something curious happens.
-While your muscles are even more relaxed than before, your eyes begin to move REM sleep: a stage of sleep characterized by rapid eye movements, a high level of brain activity, a deep relaxation of the muscles, and dreaming rapidly.
+While your muscles are even more relaxed than before, your eyes begin to move circadian rhythm: the rhythm of activity and inactivity lasting approximately one day rapidly.
 You have entered a more active type of sleep characterized by rapid eye movement.
 This is called REM sleep.
 Your pulse rate and breathing become irregular, and the levels of adrenal and sexual hormones in your blood rise-as if you were in the middle of an intensely emotional or physically demanding activity.
 Often, your face or fingers twitch and the large muscles in your arms and legs are paralyzed.
 Your brain now shows waves that closely resemble those of a person who is fully awake.
 For this reason, REM sleep is called active sleep.
 Stages I through IV are sometimes referred to as NREM (non-REM) or quiet sleep because of the absence of rapid eye movement.
 NREM sleep is accompanied by the slower pattern of brain waves.
 It is during REM sleep that almost all dreaming normally takes place.